 - 4.5.1 Local routine reports, local special reports, METARs and SPECIs shall contain the following elements in the order indicated:

 - (a) identification of the type of report;

 - (b) location indicator;

 - (c) time of the observation;

-CAR MET CHAPTER 4
+- (d) identification of an automated or missing report, when applicable;

+- (e) surface wind direction and speed;

+- (f) visibility;

+- (g) RVR, when applicable;

+- (h) present weather;

+- (i) cloud amount, cloud type (only for cumulonimbus and towering cumulus clouds) and height of cloud base or, where measured, vertical visibility;

+- (j) air temperature and dew-point temperature; and

+- (k) QNH and, when applicable, QFE (QFE included only in local routine and special reports).

+Revision 02

+- [Note: The location indicators referred to under (b) and their significations are published in Location Indicators (Doc 7910).] - 4.5.2 Any supplementary information shall be placed after element (k). - 4.5.3 Optional elements included under supplementary information shall be included in METARs and SPECIs in accordance with any regional air navigation agreement.

+4.6 Observing and reporting meteorological elements

+- 4.6.1 Surface wind - 4.6.1.1 The mean direction and the mean speed of the surface wind shall be measured, as well as significant variations of the wind direction and speed, and reported in degrees true and metres per second (or knots), respectively. - 4.6.1.2 [When local routine and special reports are used for departing aircraft, the surface wind observations for these reports should be representative of conditions along the whole runway; when local routine and special reports are used for arriving aircraft, the surface wind observations for these reports shall be representative of the touchdown zone.] - 4.6.2 Visibility - 4.6.2.1 Visibility shall be measured or observed, and reported in metres or kilometres.

+[Note: Guidance on the conversion of instrument readings into visibility is given in ICAO Annex 3, Attachment D.]

-- CAAB - (d) identification of an automated or missing report, when applicable; - (e) surface wind direction and speed; - (f) visibility; - (g) RVR, when applicable; - (h) present weather; - (i) cloud amount, cloud type (only for cumulonimbus and towering cumulus clouds) and height of cloud base or, where measured, vertical visibility; - (j) air temperature and dew-point temperature; and - (k) QNH and, when applicable, QFE (QFE included only in local routine and special reports). - 4.5.2 Any supplementary information shall be placed after element (k). - 4.5.3 Optional elements included under supplementary information shall be included in METARs and SPECIs in accordance with any regional air navigation agreement. - 4.6 Observing and reporting meteorological elements - 4.6.1 Surface wind - 4.6.1.1 The mean direction and the mean speed of the surface wind shall be measured, as well as significant variations of the wind direction and speed, and reported in degrees true and metres per second (or knots), respectively. - 4.6.1.2 When local routine and special reports are used for departing aircraft, the surface wind observations for these reports should be representative of conditions along the whole runway; when local routine and special reports are used for arriving aircraft, the surface wind observations for these reports should be representative of the touchdown zone. - 4.6.2 Visibility - 4.6.2.1 Visibility shall be measured or observed, and reported in metres or kilometres. - 4.6.2.2 When local routine and special reports are used for departing aircraft, visibility observations for these reports shall be representative of conditions along the runway; when local routine and special reports are used for arriving aircraft, visibility observations for these reports shall be representative of the touchdown zone of the runway. - 4.6.2.3 For METARs and SPECIs, the surface wind observations for these reports should be representative of conditions along the whole runway where there is only one runway and the whole runway complex where there is more than one runway. - 4.6.3 Runway visual range - 4.6.3.1 RVR shall be assessed on all runways intended for use during periods of reduced visibility, including:
+- 4.6.2.2When local routine and special reports are used for departing aircraft, visibility observations for these reports shall be representative of conditions along the runway; when local routine and special reports are used for arriving aircraft, visibility observations for these reports shall be representative of the touchdown zone of the runway. - 4.6.2.3 [For METAR and SPECI, the visibility observations should be representative of the aerodrome.] - 4.6.2.4 For METARs and SPECIs, the surface wind observations for these reports should be representative of conditions along the whole runway where there is only one runway and the whole runway complex where there is more than one runway. - 4.6.3 Runway visual range - 4.6.3.1 RVR shall be assessed on all runways intended for use during periods of reduced visibility, including: - (a) precision approach runways intended for Category I instrument approach and landing operations; and - (b) runways used for take-off and having high-intensity edge lights and/or centre line lights. - 4.6.3.2 The RVR, shall be reported in metres throughout periods when either the visibility or the RVR is less than 1 500 m. - 4.6.3.3 RVR assessments shall be representative of: